 Chapel Hill, NC 27517

-Please note: The VA is currently not covering the program costs associated with each immersion ($1000 per immersion, 2 immersions are required).
-Program costs account for transportation, food & lodging during the immersion and the VA will not pay for those expenses.
+Please note: The VA is currently not covering the program costs associated with each immersion ($1000 per immersion, two immersions are required).
+Program costs account for transportation, food and lodging during the immersion and the VA will not pay for those expenses.
 Learn more about program costs on the U.S. Department of Veteran Affairs Independent and Distance Learning Training and FAQ pages.

 The VA Application Process